soundpress/RulesOfNYC/docs/c20/index.rst

    (2) On trips beyond the City of New York, the passenger must pay all necessary tolls to and from the destination.

-   (3) A Driver who charges a passenger more than the actual amount of the EZ-Pass® toll is guilty of an overcharge as prohibited by 35 RCNY § 80-17 of the TLC Drivers chapter.
+   (3) A Driver who charges a passenger more than the actual amount of the EZ-Pass® toll is guilty of an overcharge as prohibited by 35 RCNY § 80-17.

-   (4) A Driver who fails to reimburse an EZ-Pass® tag holder for all toll charges incurred, including toll charges for which there is no passenger reimbursement, will be subject to the provisions of 35 RCNY § 80-15(d)(4) of the TLC Drivers chapter.
+   (4) A Driver who fails to reimburse an EZ-Pass® tag holder for all toll charges incurred, including toll charges for which there is no passenger reimbursement, will be subject to the provisions of 35 RCNY § 80-15(d)(4).

    (5) In addition to any other penalty permitted, the Commission can order restitution to a passenger or the EZ-Pass® tag holder.